Azure/azure-sdk-tools/packages/java-packages/codesnippet-maven-plugin/README.md

 ```

-The plugin is intended to be run in the `process-sources` phase.

-### The modes of operation
+## Execution Goals

-`snippet-replacer` has two modes, `update` and `verify`.
+`codesnippet-maven-plugin` has two execution goals, `update-codesnippet` and `verify-codesnippet`.

-`update` mode runs during your build and _actually updates_ your Javadoc comments with referenced source code.
+`update-codesnippet` mode runs during your build and _actually updates_ your Javadoc and README codesnippets with
+referenced source code.

-`verify` mode is intended to be run during CI/PR builds.
-It will error a  javadoc comment that is not updated.
+`verify-codesnippet` mode is intended to run during CI/PR builds.
+It will error if Javadoc or README codesnippets don't
+match the reference.

-## How to define a referencable snippet
+## Defining a Codesnippet Reference

-Embed a beginning and end html comment wherever you want the source code inserted.

-Within working java code, we have a snippet definition.
-The string after the `BEGIN:` or `END:` comments is an identifer that can be referenced from javadoc or readmes.
+Within working Java code, we have a snippet definition.
+The string after the `BEGIN:` or `END:` comments is an
+identifier that can be referenced from Javadocs or READMEs.

 ```
 public ConfigurationClient createSyncConfigurationClient() {